tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 ---

 ## Preamble
 Developing high-performance systems is a mind-twisting task.
 We face endless clever or stupid cases to conquer.
-It is very meaningful that we leave thoughts here.
+It is very meaningful that we leave thoughts here to benefit all.

 This series do not try to solve hard engineering puzzles.
 We just present fast-reading pieces to reflect what problem we meet in [this project (a high performance data system)](https://tensorbase.io/) and how we solve them in an elegant way by modern Rust.